Welcome Back Broncos!!

-The office of Student Diversity and Inclusion is a collection of resources that includes Multicultural Student Services, the First Forward Student Success Program and the MLK Living Legacy Committee.
+The office of Student Equity is a collection of resources that includes the First Forward Student Success Program and the MLK Living Legacy Committee.

-We would like to acknowledge the harm that has been caused by the staff on the Student Diversity and Inclusion team.
+We would like to acknowledge the harm that has been caused by the staff on the Student Equity team.
 As a team our highest aspirations are to model how diversity should be valued through inclusive practices and to advocate on behalf of equity for all Boise State University students.
 Recently some students bravely told us some of our practices are missing this mark.